awsdocs/amazon-ec2-user-guide/doc_source/ComponentsAMIs.md

 With AMIs backed by instance store, you're charged for instance usage and storing your AMI in Amazon S3\.
 With AMIs backed by Amazon EBS, you're charged for instance usage, EBS volume storage and usage, and storing your AMI as an EBS snapshot\.

 With Amazon EC2 instance store\-backed AMIs, each time you customize an AMI and create a new one, all of the parts are stored in Amazon S3 for each AMI\.
 So, the storage footprint for each customized AMI is the full size of the AMI\.
 For Amazon EBS\-backed AMIs, each time you customize an AMI and create a new one, only the changes are stored\.
-So the storage footprint for subsequent AMIs you customize after the first is much smaller, resulting in lower AMI storage charges\.
+So, the storage footprint for subsequent AMIs that you customize after the first is much smaller, resulting in lower AMI storage charges\.

-When an Amazon EBS\-backed instance is stopped, you're not charged for instance usage; however, you're still charged for volume storage\.
+When an instance with an EBS volume for its root device is stopped, you're not charged for instance usage; however, you're still charged for volume storage\.
 As soon as you start your instance, we charge a minimum of one minute for usage\.
 After one minute, we charge only for the seconds used\.
 For example, if you run an instance for 20 seconds and then stop it, we charge for a full one minute\.
 If you run an instance for 3 minutes and 40 seconds, we charge for exactly 3 minutes and 40 seconds of usage\.
 We charge you for each second, with a one\-minute minimum, that you keep the instance running, even if the instance remains idle and you don't connect to it\.